Buckell/Buckell/README.md

 - 👋 Hi, I’m Buckell (Max Goddard)
-- 👀 I’m interested primarily in language development and high performance programming but also have an interest in building web applications.
+- 👀 I’m interested primarily in language development and high performance programming but also build web applications.
 - 📫 Feel free to contact me at buckell@buckell.dev.